nayeonshin/nayeonshin.github.io/_posts/2021-05-27-i-do-not-use-ids-in-css-only-use-classes-bem.md

 # Motivation

 There are [methodologies for architecting CSS](https://valoremreply.com/post/5_css_methodologies/).
-You probably could have used both IDs and classes to refer to HTML tags.
-But actually, it's not recommended to use IDs at all.
+You *can* use both IDs and classes to refer to HTML tags.
+But actually, it's not recommended to use IDs if you can avoid it.
 Let's find out why and what we can do instead.

 # Sample code